What is it?

 People use pau d'arco for cancer, diabetes, stomach ulcers, and many other conditions, but there is no good scientific evidence to support these uses.
 Using pau d'arco can also be unsafe, especially at higher doses.

 Pau d'arco is sometimes called quebracho.
 Don't confuse this with a different plant called Quebracho Blanco.
 These are not the same.

 How effective is it?

-There is not enough reliable information available about the safety of taking pau d'arco if you are breast-feeding.
+Breast-feeding: There isn't enough reliable information to know if pau d'arco is safe to use when breast-feeding.
 Stay on the safe side and avoid use.

 Surgery: Pau d'arco might slow blood clotting and could increase the chance of bleeding during and after surgery.
 Stop using it at least 2 weeks before a scheduled surgery.

 - Medications that slow blood clotting (Anticoagulant / Antiplatelet drugs)

 - Pau d'arco might slow blood clotting.
 Taking pau d'arco along with medications that also slow clotting might increase the risk of bruising and bleeding.

 Are there interactions with herbs and supplements?